umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Adding a Macro to the Page

-1. Place the cursor in the rich text editor where you want to insert your macro.
+1. Place the cursor in the RTE where you want to insert your macro.
 2. Click the **Insert Macro** button from the toolbar.
 3. Select a macro to insert from the macros list.
 4. Click **Submit**.
-5. The macro is displayed in the editor with a dotted border.
+   The macro is displayed in the editor with a dotted border.

 ![Adding a Macro to the Page](images/Select-Macro-v11.png)

 ### Editing macros

-You can edit values after it has been added to the rich text editor:
+You can edit values after a macro has been added to the RTE:

-1. Select the macro in the rich text editor.
+1. Select the macro in the RTE.
 2. Click the **Insert Macro** button from the toolbar.
 3. This will open the configuration menu where you can edit any values previously added.

 ### Removing macros

-To remove a macro, select the macro in the rich text editor and press the **Delete** or **Backspace** button on your keyboard.
+To remove a macro:

+1. Select the macro in the RTE.
+2. Press the **Delete** or **Backspace** button on your keyboard.

 ## Tables